wallarm/product-documentation/docs/latest/admin-en/installation-postanalytics-en.md

 To create the filtering node and connect the postanalytics module to the Cloud:

-1. Make sure that your Wallarm account has the **Administrator** or **Deploy** role enabled and two-factor authentication disabled in the Wallarm Console.
+1. Make sure that your Wallarm account has the **Administrator** or **Deploy** role enabled and two-factor authentication disabled in Wallarm Console.

     You can check mentioned settings by navigating to the users list in the [EU Cloud](https://my.wallarm.com/settings/users) or [US Cloud](https://us1.my.wallarm.com/settings/users).